haarisaltaf/Team10Maze/libGDXNotes.md

 #### The asset wants me to state their name/ link in order to use it, how and where should we do this?
 Important we have a collated place to hold this info, use "assets/usedAssetReferences.md."

+#### Why does Screen.render() need float delta passed-through?
+Needs delta to have the time since previous frame --  improves smoothness by using when previous frame was shown